MichalLytek/type-graphql/docs/scalars.md

 });
 ```

-There's no need to explicitly declare the field type then:
+There's no need then to explicitly declare the field type:

 ```typescript
 @ObjectType()